cmpi-standard/headers/updates.md

   all other plain C MI stub macros.
 * Fixed a argument name typo 'asscClass' in CMPIAssociationMIFT.associators().
 * Added sub-modules for each EDT, to the EDT convenience functions.
+* Improved descriptions of all Helper Functions and Macros, and of CMRelease() and CMClone().

 17 July - Andy
 --------------